joindesk/Joindesk/docs/README.md

 * Firewall

 This tool is inspired and built as an alternative to JIRA, Confluence and many other similar tools.
-This project is a side project build to learn and try out different features and technologies.
+This is a side project built to learn and try out different features and technologies.

 ## Built using
 - Spring boot 2.4 (Java 11)